Ford Model T: Diverse applications

 Like many popular car engines of the era, the Model T engine was also used on home-built aircraft (such as the Pietenpol Sky Scout) and motorboats.

+During World War I, the Model T was heavily used by the Allies in different roles and configurations, such as staff cars, light cargo trucks, light vans, light patrol cars, liaison vehicles and even as rail tractors.
+The ambulance version proved to be well-suited for use in the combat areas.
+The ambulances could carry three stretcher patients or four seated patients, and two others could sit with the driver.
+Besides those made in the United States, ambulance bodies were also made by Carrosserie Kellner of Boulogne, near Paris.
+The Romanian Army also made use of converted Model T ambulances.
+These ambulances, named "Regina Maria" ambulances, were capable of carrying four stretcher patients.
+Conversion work was done by the Leonida Workshops of Bucharest.
 An armored-car variant (called the "FT-B") was developed in Poland in 1920 due to the high demand during the Polish-Soviet war in 1920.

 Many Model Ts were converted into vehicles that could travel across heavy snows with kits on the rear wheels (sometimes with an extra pair of rear-mounted wheels and two sets of continuous track to mount on the now-tandemed rear wheels, essentially making it a half-track) and skis replacing the front wheels.
 They were popular for rural mail delivery for a time.
 The common name for these conversions of cars and small trucks was "snowflyers".
 These vehicles were extremely popular in the northern reaches of Canada, where factories were set up to produce them.

 A number of companies built Model T–based railcars.
 In The Great Railway Bazaar, Paul Theroux mentions a rail journey in India on such a railcar.
 The New Zealand Railways Department's RM class included a few.

 The American LaFrance company modified more than 900 Model Ts for use in firefighting, adding tanks, hoses, tools and a bell.
 Model T fire engines were in service in North America, Europe, and Australia.
 A 1919 Model T equipped to fight chemical fires has been restored and is on display at the North Charleston Fire Museum in South Carolina.